mechbio/CGNPS/assembly/gen/pc_make/README.md

-Makefile            make file for compiling src/* into create_chromo senescence.lam      template file with LAMMPS commands senescence.sh       generates run_dir (using create_chromo and senescence.lam) pc.sh               to setup and run simulation on cluster to obtain pc.data
+Makefile            make file for compiling src/* into create_chromo senescence.lam      template file with LAMMPS commands senescence.sh       generates run_dir (using create_chromo and senescence.lam) pc.sh               to setup and run simulation to obtain pc.data

 ### Attribution and Source of Original Code
 The code in this directory is a modified version of a code obtained from